High-Availability Introduction & Key Concepts

 Sectona is a Privileged Access Management (PAM) solution that enables organizations to manage privileged accounts across a hybrid environment.
-It increases the visibility of operations with session management regardless of the locations, provides automated discovery of assets and accounts, detects anomalous behavior in the system, investigates threat patterns, and offers a comprehensive approach to privileged password management with its automated password vault.
-It provides an integrated platform that is highly flexible and scalable which addresses the challenges of a hybrid enterprise.
+It increases the visibility of operations with session management regardless of location, provides automated discovery of assets and accounts, detects anomalous behavior in the system, investigates threat patterns, and offers a comprehensive approach to privileged password management with its automated password vault.
+It provides an integrated platform that is highly flexible and scalable, which addresses the challenges of a hybrid enterprise.

-The feature of High Availability (HA) ensures availability of the application and vault.
-Sectona uses multiple vault options and the procedure for managing high availability is handled differently at the vault level.
-The availability of the system depends on the different factors such as the number of components, their configuration settings, and the resources allocated to each component.
+The feature of High Availability (HA) ensures the availability of the application and vault.
+Sectona uses multiple vault options, and the procedure for managing high availability is handled differently at the vault level.
+The system's availability depends on different factors, such as the number of components, configuration settings, and the resources allocated to each component.
 High availability in the system refers to the number of fail-overs combinations and aims for a 99% uptime with near-zero downtime.

 This section covers